Sadik-Hassan-BS23/fantasy-football/README.md

-# fantasy-football fintech team repository
+# fantasy-football project by fintech team